NAV Calculation Best Practices: A Complete Guide for Private Equity Funds

 How to build a reliable NAV reporting process

 A reliable NAV process combines consistent policies, robust controls, appropriate technology, and thorough documentation.
 Transparent NAV reporting is essential for communicating overall fund performance and building investor confidence.
+NAV reporting should include the total market value of the fund, reflecting all the securities held in the portfolio, as well as a detailed NAV breakdown, expense ratios, and any adjustments to enhance transparency—similar to the metric-driven reporting frameworks that fractional CFOs build for SaaS companies.
 The goal extends beyond compliance—accurate NAV reporting builds LP confidence and supports better fund management decisions.
-NAV reporting should include a detailed NAV breakdown, expense ratios, and any adjustments to enhance transparency.

 Fund managers who excel at NAV reporting treat it as a strategic function rather than an administrative burden.
 They invest in systems and processes that deliver dependable clarity, enabling them to focus on generating returns for their investors.